nesi/support-docs/docs/Storage/Data_Transfer_Services/Data_Transfer_using_Globus_V5.md

 achieved using Globus.org, a web-based service that solves many of the challenges encountered moving large volumes of data between systems.
-While NeSI supports use of other data transfer tools and protocols such as `scp`{.bash}, Globus provides the most comprehensive, efficient, and easy to use service for NeSI users who need to move large data sets (more than a few gigabytes at a time).
+While NeSI supports use of other data transfer tools and protocols such as `#!['bash']scp`, Globus provides the most comprehensive, efficient, and easy to use service for NeSI users who need to move large data sets (more than a few gigabytes at a time).

 Types of Globus endpoints or Data Transfer Nodes